ncatlab/nlab-content/pages/8/0/6/3/3608/content.md

 In any given categorical context, the so-called __stability problem__ is the problem of deciding what internal criteria can be applied to check if a given pro-object in that context, is or is not stable,

 If $C$ is an [[abelian category]], it is relatively simple to give necessary and sufficient 'internal' conditions for a given pro-object to be *essentially constant*.
+It must be both [[essentially epimorphic pro-object|essentially epimorphic]] and [[essentially monomorphic pro-object|essentially monomorphic]].